makamoa/hyplex/README.md

 When making use of the provided codes in this repository or FVgNET dataset for your own work please ensure you reference the publication

-The following biblatex entry may be used for this purpose.
+The following biblatex entry may be used for this purpose:

+@InProceedings{Makarenko_2022_CVPR,
+    author    = {Makarenko, Maksim and Burguete-Lopez, Arturo and Wang, Qizhou and Getman, Fedor and Giancola, Silvio and Ghanem, Bernard and Fratalocchi, Andrea}, title     = {Real-Time Hyperspectral Imaging in Hardware via Trained Metasurface Encoders}, booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, month     = {June},
+    year      = {2022},
+    pages     = {12692-12702}
+}